 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Ciclesonide was not mutagenic in an Ames test or in a forward mutation assay and was not clastogenic in a human lymphocyte assay or in an in vitro micronucleus test.
-However, ciclesonide was clastogenic in the in vivo mouse micronucleus test.
+Ciclesonide was not mutagenic in an Ames test or in the Chinese hamster lung V79 cell/hypoxanthine-guanine phosphoribosyl transferase (HGPRT) forward mutation assay and was not clastogenic in a human lymphocyte chromosomal aberration assay or in an in vitro micronucleus test.
+However, ciclesonide was clastogenic in an in vivo mouse micronucleus test.
 The concurrent reference corticosteroid (dexamethasone) in this study showed similar findings.

-No evidence of impairment of fertility was observed in a reproductive study conducted in male and female rats both dosed orally up to 900 mcg/kg/day (approximately 120 times MRHDID in adults based on mcg/m²/day).
+Fertility and reproductive performance were unaffected in male and female rats dosed by the oral route up to 900 mcg/kg/day (approximately 120 times the MRHDID in adults based on mcg/m2).

 Use In Specific Populations

-The safety and effectiveness for seasonal and perennial allergic rhinitis in children 12 years of age and older have been established.
-The safety and efficacy of ZETONNA for treatment of the symptoms of seasonal and perennial allergic rhinitis in patients 11 years of age and younger have not been established.
+The safety and effectiveness for seasonal and perennial allergic rhinitis in pediatric patients 12 years of age and older have been established.
+Use of ZETONNA for this indication is supported by evidence from placebo-controlled, double-blind trials in patients 12 years and older with allergic rhinitis [see Clinical Studies].

-The safety and efficacy of ZETONNA in pediatric patients 6-11 years of age were evaluated in two randomized, double blind, parallel placebo-controlled clinical trials in 1693 pediatric patients with allergic rhinitis.
-Of the two trials, one was 2 weeks in duration and evaluated the efficacy of two doses of ZETONNA (37 mcg and 74 mcg once daily) in 847 patients with seasonal allergic rhinitis.
-The second clinical trial was 12 weeks in duration and evaluated the efficacy of two doses of ZETONNA (37 mcg and 74 mcg once daily) in 846 patients with perennial allergic rhinitis.
-The trials were similar in design to the trials conducted in adolescents and adults.
+Effectiveness was not demonstrated for ZETONNA in pediatric patients 6 through 11 years of age.
+These patients were evaluated in 2 randomized, double blind, parallel placebo-controlled clinical trials in 1693 pediatric patients with allergic rhinitis.
+Of the 2 trials, 1 was 2 weeks in duration and evaluated the efficacy of 2 doses of ZETONNA (37 mcg and 74 mcg once daily) in 847 patients with seasonal allergic rhinitis.
+The second clinical trial was 12 weeks in duration and evaluated the efficacy of 2 doses of ZETONNA (37 mcg and 74 mcg once daily) in 846 patients with perennial allergic rhinitis.
+The trials were similar in design to the trials conducted in pediatric patients 12 years and older and adults.
 The primary efficacy endpoint was the difference from placebo in the change from baseline of the average morning and evening reflective total nasal symptom scores (rTNSS) averaged over 2 weeks of treatment in the seasonal allergic rhinitis trial and over the first 6 weeks of treatment in the perennial allergic rhinitis trial.
 In the 2-week trial in patients with seasonal allergic rhinitis, treatment with ZETONNA at either dose failed to demonstrate efficacy.
-In the 12-week trial in patients with perennial allergic rhinitis, ZETONNA 37 mcg and 74 mcg once daily both demonstrated significant improvement in rTNSS compared to placebo with treatment differences of 0.59 (95% CI: 0.23, 0.95) and 0.47 (95% CI: 0.11, 0.83), respectively.
-The safety profile observed in children 6 to 11 years of age with seasonal or perennial allergic rhinitis was similar to the adverse reactions observed in the clinical trial population of patients 12 year of age and older [see ADVERSE REACTIONS].
+In the 12-week trial in patients with perennial allergic rhinitis, both ZETONNA 37 mcg and 74 mcg once daily demonstrated significant improvement in rTNSS compared to placebo with treatment differences of 0.59 (95% CI:0.23, 0.95) and 0.47 (95% CI: 0.11, 0.83), respectively.

 The effect of ZETONNA on the HPA axis was evaluated in one placebo-controlled clinical study of 6 weeks in duration in children 6 to11 years of age with perennial allergic rhinitis [see CLINICAL PHARMACOLOGY].

-Studies in children under 6 years of age have not been conducted.
+Studies in pediatric patients under 6 years of age have not been conducted.

 The potential for ZETONNA to cause growth suppression in susceptible patients or when given at higher than recommended dosages cannot be ruled out.